RichardOtter/RichardOtter.github.io/Run_SQL_on_RM_database.md

 # Tutorial: Run SQL on your RM database

-Last Updated:  2024-03-17
+Last Updated:  2024-05-05

 Step by Step

-Always have a current backup of your database.
+## Always have a current backup of your database

 You should actually be making frequent backups.
 There are changes that can be made in RM which would be VERY difficult to undo.
 Such as merging two places that shouldn't be merged.\

 Making a backup after two weeks of work basically means that you are willing to lose two weeks of work.
 I'm willing to lose an hour's of work, at most, so I do backups every hour or so.
 Also a good time to get up and strech.

+Keep all of your backup files.
+Add the date and a timestamp "-HHMM" to the filenames so they don't overwrite.
+Disk space is so cheap compared to your time and effort.

+## Options

 There are a number of ways to run SQL commands against the RootsMagic (RM) database.

 This procedure will use the methods I am most familiar with on Windows.
 The goal is to make the process as straight forward as possible, options will confuse the reader.
 As I update this tutorial, I'll add notes that describe alternatives.